alex-ball/utility-scripts/README.md

     in the PDF metadata.
 This Python script lets you edit the author metadata on the command line.
 (NB. assumes you have the `rm` command for deleting a temporary file.)

+  * **pdfposter2thm:** Convert a folder of PDFs into JPEGs

+    This Bash script was designed for creating thumbnail images of PDF posters.
+    It runs through all the PDFs in the current working directory and converts them to JPEG bitmaps using ImageMagick, saving the result in a `thumbnails` subdirectory.
+Any page with a 1-to-sqrt(2) aspect ratio (like, say, A4) will be scaled to a 495×350 px image, and all other images will have a similar area.

+    I had hoped to do this transparently in pixels per centimetre, given that the ISO page sizes are rounded to the nearest millimetre, but alas on my system at least the ImageMagick option `-units PixelsPerCentimeter` seems utterly ineffective.
+Hence it reports its progress in inches (sigh).